-From jazz to pop to early rock and roll, here are the 50 best songs of the 1950s.
+From blues to folk to early jazz, here are the 50 best songs of the 1920s.

 “Portrait in Jazz” is the first studio album released by the famous Bill Evans Trio consisting of Scott LaFaro and Paul Motian.

 “The Incredible Jazz Guitar of Wes Montgomery” forever changed the way that the electric guitar is played.

 “Mel Tormé” Swings Shubert Alley” is the singer’s finest album, a jazzy collection of Broadway tunes that still holds up today.

 Released at the tail end of his legendary Capitol years, “Nice ‘n’ Easy” is the last great Frank Sinatra album.

 Although “His Hand in Mine” isn’t one of Elvis Presley’s best albums, it is most certainly Elvis Presley’s best Gospel album.

 One of the most anticipated albums of all time when it was released in 1960, “Elvis Is Back!” is also Presley’s most musically ambitious work.

 Wrap-up and final thoughts on The Sopranos season 4.